cb-nw-3/m3-8-node--rest-apis/__lecture/lecture-1-rest-apis.md

 ### REST is stateless.

-- That means the communication between the client and the server always contains **all** the information needed to perform the request.
+- Facespace and Order form had a state: if you restart the server you loose your changes
-- There is no session state in the server, it is kept entirely on the client's side.
+- There is no session state in the server, it is kept entirely on the client's side(browser).
 - If access to a resource requires authentication, then the client needs to authenticate itself with every request.

 ---

-### REST is cacheable.

-- The client, the server and any intermediary components can all cache resources in order to improve performance.

----

-### REST provides a uniform interface between components.
+### REST provides a uniform way to interact with your data

 - This simplifies the architecture, as all components follow the same rules to speak to one another.
 - It also makes it easier to understand the interactions between the different components of the system.

 ---

-### REST is a layered system.

-- Individual components cannot see beyond the immediate layer with which they are interacting.
-- This allows components to be independent and thus easily replaceable or extendable.

----

-### More Opinions

-- It should use web standards where they make sense
-- It should be friendly to the developer and be explorable via a browser address bar
-- It should be simple, intuitive and consistent to make adoption not only easy but pleasant
-- It should provide enough flexibility to power majority of the Enchant UI
-- It should be efficient, while maintaining balance with the other requirements
+### Rest organises actions in CRUD

+- C: Create new data, such as registering a new user
+- R: Read information on existing data
+- U: Update information or a part of it
+- D: Delete information that is no longer needed

 ---